 Costa Rica is a travel paradise.
 Pristine beaches, lush mountains, cool cloud forests, active volcanoes, world-class coffee plantations & stunning wildlife.
 There’s no shortage of things to do on vacation.

-But travel in Costa Rica can be overwhelming.
+But travel to Costa Rica can also be overwhelming.

-There’s the language barrier, the cultural differences — even just figuring out the best places to visit.
+There’s the language barrier, the cultural differences —even just figuring out the best places to go.

-Fortunately, travel in Costa Rica can also be easy.
-You just need the right advice.
+Fortunately, Costa Rica travel planning can be easy.
+You just need the right advice!

-I’ve spent over a decade exploring this incredible country, and I love showing visitors the best Costa Rica has to offer.
-Over the past few years, I’ve helped thousands of travelers enjoy unforgettable vacations.
+I’ve spent over a decade exploring this incredible country, and I love showing visitors the best that Costa Rica has to offer.

 Discover the best times to visit Costa Rica.
 Avoid the rainy season, escape the crowds, and find your personal slice of paradise.